 "Eve!"
-Rosie cried, running ahead of the others to meet up with the mightyena, whose eyes widened in shock as she recognized her.
+Rosie cried, racing ahead of the others to meet up with the mightyena, whose eyes lit up with joy.

 Snowcrystal watched the two as they excitedly exchanged words and ran circles around a group of chairs, talking rapidly back and forth as they play-fought each other, just as if they had been friends for far longer than Rosie had described.
 Beside her, Arien folded his arms impatiently, while the trainers and Spark all watched with much happier expressions.

 "So, where are the books hidden, Eve?"
 Rosie asked as the two walked back toward the main group.